vercel/modelfusion/docs/guide/function/index.md

 ### Usage

-#### new Model
+#### Creating Models

-Models are created using a constructor call.
-The constructors take a single configuration object as an argument.
+Models are created using the provider facades.
+Each provider is exposed as a namespace, e.g. `openai`, and contains factory functions for creating models, e.g. `CompletionTextGenerator` or `ChatTextGenerator`.
+These factory functions take a single configuration object as an argument.
 The configuration object is specific to the model.

 ```ts
 import { openai } from "modelfusion";